 Originally, the plan was for John to come back to St. Louis and live with my wife and me as he finished his architecture degree at Wash U. But when he saw how toxic things had turned on the home front between me and the Mrs, he turned back for Boston where his native St. Louis girlfriend was attending Mass.
 College of Art.

-Once there he suggested that if I was looking for a port in the storm I could come visit in the fall of `73 as there was room enough at the Cambridge apartment.
+Once there he suggested that if I was looking for a port in the storm I could come up to visit in the fall of `73.
+Though I had a grant to cover a portion of my tuition for the coming school year, I decided to take John up on his offer.

-Those five months in Boston in ’73 proved magical.
-Charlie regulated the turntable in apartment #5, an extension of his bartending days at Duff’s Restaurant in the Central West End of St. Louis.
-The Eagles, Jonathan Edwards, Crosby, Stills & Nash, Harold Melvin & The Blue Notes and Buffalo Springfield all boomed from our third floor windows out into the muddy Boston heat hard by the Charles River.
+Well, those five months in Boston in ’73 (August till December) proved magical.
+Charlie regulated the turntable in the apartment, an extension of his bartending days at Duff’s Restaurant in the Central West End of St. Louis.
+The Eagles, Jonathan Edwards, Crosby, Stills & Nash, Harold Melvin & The Blue Notes, and Buffalo Springfield all boomed from our third-floor windows out into the muddy Boston heat hard by the Charles River.
+I got a job at the end of the block pumping gas at the Merit gas station hard along the Mass Turnpike, and we spent our nights clubbing at the haunts along Harvard Ave. in Brighton and over in Cambridge.
+In all ways needed, it was a season of liberation.

-My friend John had also been a decorated high school runner in Dayton, Ohio, and a member of the track and cross country teams at Wash.
+Settling back into the third-floor apartment with Patrick while searching for a better paying gig than pumping gas, I fell into a comfortable routine.
+My friend John had been a decorated high school runner growing up in Dayton, Ohio, and then a member of the track and cross country teams at Wash.
 U. After moving to Boston he had once again taken up the sport as Boston had a rich history of running tied to the Boston Marathon.
 And though I was still a cigarette smoker, I too began to run a little after John had introduced me to a number of guys who were members of the recently convened Greater Boston Track Club.

 This was also around the time that I also did something about my professional future.
 Though I had studied to be a teacher, I had been told hundreds of times, ‘you sound like you’re on the radio.
 You ought to go into broadcasting’.
-Eventually I took note.
+Eventually, I took heed.

 I was put on the 3 p.m. — 11 p.m. shift on Saturdays and Sundays doing hourly newscasts for both WLLH, the Top 40 formatted AM station, and WSSH, the 50,000-watt FM Easy Listening sister station.
 At those hours I was unlikely to hurt either myself or the station.